Student experience workstream

 Workstream 1 of the Disability Action Plan focuses on improving student experience through a sense of belonging.
 This work includes making the provision of supports more responsive to students’ needs.

 The Associate Director of Student Wellbeing and Engagement, Campus Life, is responsible for this workstream.
 These are the deliverables, and the associated tasks and achievements.
-The task status and next steps are updated every six months.
-As of February 2023, five of the tasks are being progressed and integrated into current services and practices.
+The task tracking, status and next steps are updated every six months.
+As of July 2023, five of the six tasks are on track and integrated into current services and practices.
 A further task is scheduled to commence in 2024.

 Please email all feedback and suggestions to Vicki Watson, Manager – Equity.